 Zadar is a beautiful town located in Dalmatia.
 It is an important cultural and industrial center and the fifth largest city in Croatia.
-Its history dates back to Roman times.
-At that time, towers and defensive walls were erected, as well as temples and an amphitheatre.
-Roman traces are now visible in the form of preserved ruins and archaeological excavations.
-The historic center is full of monuments of great cultural importance.
-Recently, modern attractions have been built, among which the most interesting is the famous sea organ.
+Its history dates back to Roman times, a period when formidable defensive walls and towers, as well as temples and an amphitheatre, were constructed.
+Today, these Roman origins are still visible through well-preserved ruins and ongoing archaeological excavations.
+The historic center is a treasure trove of monuments, and in recent years, it has been enhanced with innovative modern attractions, most notably the famous Sea Organ.

 We must commend the municipal authorities for a well-thought-out parking policy.
 In Zadar, there is no problem with parking a car near the old town (well, unless it is the peak of the tourist season, and we arrived in the city very late).
 There are several parking lots, and each of them is quite large.